yenesbas/DISBELIEVE/README.md

 > **🚧 Prototype Version**: This is the initial prototype of DISBELIEVE, demonstrating core gameplay mechanics and level design concepts.
 Expect further development and improvements in future versions!

 Welcome to DISBELIEVE, a mind-bending 2D platformer where nothing is as it seems!
-Can you navigate through increasingly deceptive levels filled with traps, fake platforms, and moving spikes?
+Can you navigate through increasingly deceptive levels filled with traps?

 ![Game Title Screen](screenshots/title.png)
 *(You can add your title screen screenshot here)*